Surgery for Sarcoma in Sheffield

 Reconstructive surgery for sarcoma

 The majority of sarcomas can be removed without the need for complex reconstructive surgery.
-Aggressive (fast growing cancers) often require more extensive surgery and in some cases this may necessitate reconstructive surgery.
-Mr Morritt offers the full spectrum of plastic surgery reconstructive options following sarcoma excision including the following:
+Aggressive (fast growing cancers) often require more extensive surgery.
+In some cases this may require reconstructive surgery.
+Mr Morritt offers all plastic surgery reconstructive options following sarcoma excision including: